 I’m pretty stubborn when it comes to sales clerks giving me recommendations.
 ESPECIALLY when I don’t ask for help.
 However, I was convinced to try this product because the cheap Italy Towel I have been using to scrub my face away was making me look… worn.
 I opted for the advice of the nice Korean lady in charge of the beauty booth at the P.A.T.
 Market and got a way gentler exfoliant to try (after trying samples).

-My mother, who was kindly gifted the Foreo Espada Acne-Clearing Blue Light Pen, was in return kind enough to let me use it, since I am the most (acne) problem child out of the bunch.
-I am familiar with Colour Light Therapy and have tried Red light myself, although Blue is supposed to be more up the alley of acne-related issues!
+My mother was gifted the Foreo Espada Acne-Clearing Blue Light Pen from a friend.
+In return, she was kind enough to let me use it, since I am the most (acne) problem child out of the bunch.
+I am familiar with Colour Light Therapy and have tried Red light myself.
+Blue light however is supposed to be more up the alley of acne-related issues!

-While writing this post, I took the time to really understand myself how Colour Light Therapy works, and try to sum it up to share with you.
+While writing this post, I took the time to really understand how Colour Light Therapy works.
+I try to sum it up my findings to share with you.
 So please read the disclaimer before reading the full post.

 DISCLAIMER: This information I am about to provide is based on my own research.
 I am not an esthetician, and I’m not formally disciplined in the arts of ancient medicine or anything like that.
 I’m just a person extremely passionate about skincare and am always willing to learn more.